IU-Capstone-Project-2025/Data-Sculptor/README.md

     - Press Syntactic-Analysis button and get the feedback in LSP format
     ![image](https://github.com/user-attachments/assets/a0e800d4-1de5-498c-afec-ca5dff8b8d7c)

-    - Press Semantic-Analysis button and get the .md report in same directory with .ipynb
+    - Press Semantic-Analysis button and get the .md report in same directory with .ipynb and localized feedback as comments in your notebook
     ![image](https://github.com/user-attachments/assets/2ec28aba-7777-473e-a5f0-53c94319f9e6)